 Make your own money

 Having a money talk with your parents may lead you to realize that you need to become more financially independent.
-Your best option?
-Get a job.
-According to Georgetown University, more than 70% of college students work either part-time or full-time jobs in addition to their studies.
+Your best option may be to get a job.

 Check your student center for on-campus job opportunities, or find a job in the neighboring community.
 From babysitting to bussing tables, there are many options for college students.
 Working a summer job is also a great way to boost your bank account before the semester starts up.

 Aside from earning a paycheck, there are plenty of small ways to make money that can help pay for school expenses.
 Take advantage of companies that offer book buyback programs and use the cash you make to buy next semester’s textbooks.
 If you have other gently used items to sell, see if your campus has a Facebook resale page.
 Remember, every little bit counts!